CPD Test Prep

 -

-- Vents prevent the loss of trap seals due to pressure variations within the drainage system.
+Venting Requirements: - Vents prevent the loss of trap seals due to pressure variations within the drainage system.
 These seals are crucial for blocking sewer gases from entering buildings.

 - Proper venting involves strategic placement and sizing of vent pipes to balance the air pressure within the drainage system.